-Can I just say that I love running a business online?
-And I’m constantly trying to think up new online business ideas that could be profitable.
+I think that’s something every mom can achieve and I’m constantly trying to think up new online business ideas that could be profitable.

-I could go on and on and on but you get the picture.
-Owning a business is awesome and being able to grow it from my couch is icing on the cake.
+Owning a business is awesome and being able to grow it from home is the icing on the cake.

 But what if you’re stumped for online business ideas?